The Angelman Network

 What is Angelman syndrome?

-With good health management and appropriate supports - especially for communication -
+With good health management and appropriate supports - especially for communication - most people born with Angelman syndrome will have a normal life expectancy and can live fulfilling lives.
+More on Angelman syndrome here.

 Our Vision / O motor kitenga